AntonKristensen/ForDmitri/Exam/README.md

 It sometimes has trouble finding the roots.
 If I allow the root finding algorithm (in root.cpp) to run for a long time, these outliers will give lots of extra timing, as can be seen on "TimeWithExaggeratedOutliers.png".
 I have currently put it to 50.
 I tested and didn't see any normal runs taking more than 10 counts.

 I did manage to fix most of the occasions when it couldn't find the root.
-It turned out that the root was close to d[i], so it needs a precise guess
+It turned out that the root was close to d[i], so it needs a precise guess.
+There were about 5 of those occasions each time I ran on N=100.